BITSCTF 2024 - Writeups

 Flag: BITSCTF{5te4l1ng_pr1v47e_key5_ez:)}

-Looking through the pcap, I noticed several HTTP2 packets that seem to be images, GIFs and other files.
+Importing the key file to the PCAP file, the TLS packets can be successfully decrypted.
+Looking through the TLS traffic, several HTTP2 packets can be identified.
 So, I exported the HTTP2 data and found out it was just explicit images and some other text files (bruh 18+).

 However, I knew the flag was somewhere in here.
-So I grep strings the flag and it worked.
+So I just used grep to obtain the flag.

 Lottery [Forensics]